 $32,505,409

-Michael falls for a star who is already dating David the head of a biker gang.
-Sam befriends Edgar and Alan Frog who are vampire hunters.
-When Micheal is lured into David's gang and becomes a partial vampire Sam asks the help of his friends to reverse the curse but he may be too late.
+Michael develops feelings for Star, who is already involved with David, the leader of a dangerous biker gang.
+Meanwhile, Sam befriends Edgar and Alan Frog, self-proclaimed vampire hunters.
+As Michael is drawn into David's circle and becomes a partial vampire himself, Sam enlists the Frogs' help to break the curse—but time is running out.

 DramaFantasyHorror